Royal African Society: Activities

 In addition to its journal and its support for the APPG for Africa, the society organises regular meetings on current African issues, including a series on African "Economies to Watch", and occasional major conferences.
 In 2009, the RAS, with the International African Institute (IAI) launched the African Arguments Book Series, published by Zed Books.
-This was followed by an online platform called African Arguments, which provides a forum for African journalism and analysis on current social, political, economic and cultural matters in Africa.
+In either 2005 (according to Andrew Skipper) or 2011 (according to the RAS), the RAS created African Arguments, a news website for African journalism and analysis on sociopolitical, economic and cultural African themes, primarily by African writers and journalists.

 Cultural initiatives

 In 2008, the RAS supported the launch of a London African Film Festival, in co-operation with Africa at the Pictures, and subsequently established the annual festival "Film Africa".

 Africa Writes

 In 2012, the RAS established an annual literature festival called "Africa Writes", presented in partnership with the British Library.
 The festival features both established and emerging talent from the African continent and its diaspora, with book launches, readings, author appearances, panel discussions, family workshops, and other activities.
 Headline speakers have been: Chimamanda Ngozi Adichie, Ngugi wa Thiong'o, Wole Soyinka, Ama Ata Aidoo, Ben Okri, Nawal El Saadawi, Alain Mabanckou, Chigozie Obioma, Mona Eltahawy and Nana Darkoa Sekyiamah.
 Having grown significantly, the Africa Writes festivals are now held in alternate years, and as of 2022 regional partnerships deliver satellite events in Leeds, Swindon and Birmingham.

 In July 2019, the inauguration of the Africa Writes Lifetime Achievement Award was announced, the first recipient being Margaret Busby.